 - If all properties are set as required, click Process to finally create the driver item. - If changes are due, click Back until the wizard step with the incorrect property definition(s) is displayed and make modifications as required.

-Please note that changes in an early step may lead to different defaults or options in any later - Please note that changes in an early step may lead to different defaults or options in any later step.
+Please note that changes in an early step may lead to different defaults or options in any later step.
 Therefore, please verify that all steps contain the desired settings whilst NEXTing to the summary page again.